apollo

 How does the drug interact with Dicloplast Patch:

-Taking Dicloplast Patch with Enoxaparin can increase the risk of bleeding complications.
+Taking Dicloplast Patch with Vorapaxar can increase the risk of bleeding complications.

 How to manage the interaction:

-There may be a possible interaction between Dicloplast Patch and Enoxaparin, but they can be taken together if your doctor has prescribed them.
-However, consult your doctor immediately if you experience any unusual bleeding or bruising, swelling, vomiting, blood in your urine or stools, headache, dizziness, or weakness.
-Do not discontinue any medications without consulting a doctor.
+There may be a possible interaction between Dicloplast Patch and Vorapaxar, but they can be taken together if your doctor has prescribed them.
+However, consult your doctor immediately if you experience any unusual bleeding, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headaches.
+Do not discontinue any medications without consulting your doctor.